esha/Eventi/README.md

 * An rich event platform that's easy to extend and use.
 * A declarative syntax for creating and handling informative events.
 * DOM and object support
+* Fire rich events (and sequences thereof)
-* Handling for events that are sequenced, compound, numbered, and singular.
+* Handle compound, limited/numbered, and singleton events (e.g. DOMContentLoaded).
 * Robust, error tolerant listener execution
 * Lots of solid, maintainable test code
 * Eye-catching visual demo